smallbasic/smallbasic.github.io/_build/pages/vade_structure.markdown

 Structuring a Program
 =====================

+> Author: Elmar Vogt, F&uuml;rth, GERMANY

-\quick{This chapter will give you an overview about how you can avoid producing the notorious >>spaghetti code<<, and structure your program instead into blocks which are easier to debug and maintain.}
+This chapter will give you an overview about how you can avoid producing the notorious >>spaghetti code<<, and structure your program instead into blocks which are easier to debug and maintain.

 Routines: Procedures and Functions
 ----------------------------------